digitallinguistics/Nisinoon.net/src/pages/Home/Home.md

 ## Algonquian Components Bibliography {% include 'backlink' %} {#bibliography}

 The [Algonquian Components Bibliography](/bibliography) is a set of resources used in the Nisinoon project to collect data on derivational morphemes in Algonquian languages.
 (It is not intended to be an exhaustive bibliography on Algonquian languages!)
-It was compiled by [Monica Macaulay][website-monica] (University of Wisconsin-Madison) and [Hunter Lockwood][website-hunter] (Myaamia Center, Miami University) with the help of Rachel Fedorchak, Anushri Kartik-Narayan, Eleanor Sand, and Savana Stauss.
+It was compiled by Monica Macaulay (University of Wisconsin-Madison) and [Hunter Lockwood][website-hunter] (Myaamia Center, Miami University) with the help of Rachel Fedorchak, Anushri Kartik-Narayan, Eleanor Sand, and Savana Stauss.

 If you see an error in this bibliography, or would like to suggest any additions, please email Monica Macaulay at [mmacaula@wisc.edu](mailto:mmacaula@wisc.edu).